 In order to be eligible for a study-abroad or exchange program, you must meet the following conditions:

-Students who are classified as freshmen must successfully complete and pass the Conditional Acceptance Steps in order to study abroad.
-Students who do not meet the minimum GPA requirement will not be recommended to study abroad.
-A student should make it a goal to raise his/her GPA.
+Students who are classified as freshmen must have at least one semester of college credit in order to study abroad.
+Students who do not meet the minimum GPA requirement may not be recommended, but can file for a study abroad appeal.
+Study Abroad Appeal Form

 - No recent or pending criminal or student code of conduct proceedings.
 Students who have been found in violation of any criminal statute or student code of conduct provision within the last 12 months or have such charges currently pending will not be considered.
 All other instances involving violations of criminal statutes or student code provisions will be handled on a case-by-case basis.